Thales of Miletus (first half sixth century BCE): half legendary Greek philosopher and scientist.

 It is not even certain whether Thales is the author of published texts.
 The three titles that are attributed to him may be later inventions, or three names of one and the same poem: Nautical astronomy, On the solstice, and On the equinox.

-What seems certain, however, is that Thales predicted the solar eclipse of 28 May 585, which was remembered - according to the Greek researcher Herodotus of Halicarnassusnote[Herodotus, Histories 1.74.] - because the Lydian king Alyattes and the Median leader Cyaxares were fighting a battle on that day.
-However, it must be noted that "predicting" merely meant that he announced that it was possible that an eclipse could take place during a particular full moon, because by then, not even Babylonian astronomers were able to predict this impressive phenomonen more accurately.
+What seems certain, however, is that Thales predicted the solar eclipse of 28 May 585, which was remembered (according to the Greek researcher Herodotus of Halicarnassusnote[Herodotus, Histories 1.74.]) because the Lydian king Alyattes and the Median leader Cyaxares were fighting a battle on that day.
+However, it must be noted that "predicting" merely meant that Thales announced that it was possible that an eclipse could take place during a particular new moon, because by then, not even Babylonian astronomers were able to predict this impressive phenomonen more accurately.
 Still, even establishing a possibility was a great leap forward for Greek science.

 According to a famous story told by Herodotus of Halicarnassus, in c.547 BCE, Thales also changed the course of the river Halys in order to facilitate the crossing of an army of the Lydian king Croesus.note[Herodotus, Histories 1.75.]
 If this story is true, Thales must have died after this year.

 Another, perhaps more reliable bit of information is that Thales did geometrical research, which enabled him to measure the seize of the pyramids of Egypt or the distance to a ship at sea.
 He also proved that a circle is bisected by its diameter, that the angles of the base of an isosceles triangle are equal, and that an inscribed angle in a semicircle is a right angle ("theorem of Thales").